Clinical psychologist

 What to expect

-- You'll work as part of a multidisciplinary team alongside doctors, nurses, social workers, education professionals, health visitors, psychiatrists and occupational therapists.
+- You'll work as part of a multidisciplinary team alongside doctors, nurses, psychiatrists, social workers, occupational therapists, and education or community mental health staff.

-- Jobs are available in most cities and large towns, with fewer opportunities in rural areas.
-Self-employment or freelance work is possible in private or clinical practice and for industrial or commercial consultancy.
+- Jobs are available across the UK, mostly in cities and large towns, with fewer opportunities in rural areas.
+You may also work in private practice, academia, research or consultancy.

 Qualifications

-Applications for most doctorate courses are made through the Clearing House for Postgraduate Courses in Clinical Psychology.
-However, the University of Hull and Queen's University Belfast operate their own admissions process.
+Applications for most doctorate courses are made through the Clearing House for Postgraduate Courses in Clinical Psychology, although the University of Hull and Queen's University Belfast operate their own admissions process.
 Applications usually open during September and close in November.
-Most courses are full time over three years.

 Skills